 Available options:

-This flexibility helps maintain navigation habits built over years of Windows usage.
+This adaptability helps to sustain navigation patterns developed over years of Windows use.

-Explorer Patcher enables fine control over how frequently used apps and recent items appear.
+Explorer Patcher gives you fine control over how commonly used programs and recent things show.

 Users can:

-The result is a Start menu that feels intentional rather than promotional.
+The result effect is a Start menu that appears deliberate rather than promotional.

 These changes make the Start menu faster and more predictable in daily use.